RoghethRajhen/Exactspace/README.md

 The below steps focus on how you can bring this scraping application up.
 We are using docker images to run the application

 #### Steps to run the application
-1. Clone the folder to your local.
+1. Clone the repo to your local.
 ```yaml
     git clone https://github.com/RoghethRajhen/Exactspace.git
 ```
-See to that the terminal is inside the folder Exactspace.
+Open a terminal and see to that the terminal is inside the folder Exactspace.

 2. To create a docker image
 ```yaml